Wappsto/javascript-wappsto-wapp/README.md

 });
 ```

-To remove an edge, you can just call `delete` on teh edge, but if you want to remove the whole branch, you can call `deleteBranch`.
+To remove an edge, you can just call `delete` on the edge, but if you want to remove the whole branch, you can call `deleteBranch`.
 This will remove all edges and nodes under this node or edge.

 ```javascript
 await startNode.deleteBranch();